Meet Your Provincial Leadership team:

 Rev Robb joined Clergy Support Memorial Church as an Appointed Designated Minister in May 2008.
 Subsequently, he was raised to the status of Ordained Minister in November 2018.

-Robb is the Regional Director for Ontario and, in this role, he is tasked with researching, interviewing and bringing new clergy onboard to minister and serve communities across the Province of Ontario.
+Robb is the Regional Director for Ontario and, in this role, he is tasked with researching, interviewing and bringing new clergy onboard to minister and serve communities across the province.